mvc1009/hackingnotes/_docs/active-directory/domain-privesc.md

 * **Service for User to Proxy (S4U2proxy)**: Allows a service to obtain a TGS to a second service on behalf of a user.
 The attribute `msDS-AllowedToDelegate` attribute contains a list of SPNs to which the user tokens can be forwarded.

 To abuse constrained delegation, we need to have access to the web service account.
-If we have access to that account, it is possible to access the services listed in `msDS-AllowedToDelegateTo` of the web service accoutn as any user.
+If we have access to that account, it is possible to access the services listed in `msDS-AllowedToDelegateTo` of the web service account as any user.

 * PowerView Dev:
 ```powershell